murailab/Astrocyte_Triple_Co-Culture/README.md

 sargasso_alignment - the scripts used to run species filtering alignment and gene counts

-differential-gene-expression - contains the scripts and notebooks to perform differential gene expression analysis, gene ontology analysis, and gene set enrichment analysis
+differential_gene_expression - contains the scripts and notebooks to perform differential gene expression analysis, gene ontology analysis, and gene set enrichment analysis

 qPCR_validation - notebook for the correlation of estimated log fold changes from RNA-seq to measured log fold changes from qPCR